 - Full-frame sensors are about the same size as 35mm still camera film.
 They are used on some professional cameras like the Canon 5D and the Sony A7S.

 Sensors that are smaller than this are sometimes called crop sensors.
 Crop factor means how much smaller the sensor is than a ‘full-frame’ 35mm still camera frame.
 This lets you compare lenses on different sensors.
 So an 18mm lens on a camera with a crop factor of 1.6 will have the same field of view as a 29mm lens on a full frame 35mm still camera.
 (18 x 1.6 = 29)

 - APS-C sensors are used on many mid-range SLR cameras like the Canon T5i/700D.
 They are about the same size as a 35mm movie camera frame.
-Most APS-C cameras have a crop factor of around 1.6; with Nikon, Sony and Fujifilm it’s 1.5.
+Canon APS-C cameras have a crop factor of around 1.6; with Nikon, Sony and Fujifilm it’s 1.5.

 - Some cameras, such as the Canon Cinema EOS range, have slightly larger Super 35 sensors with a 1.4-1.5 crop factor.
 They can usually use lenses designed for APS-C.